Bombay Cyclone of 1882 (hoax): Example accounts of the supposed event

 the city of Bombay was all but destroyed by a monster cyclone that slammed into the Maharashtra region on June 6th 1882.
 This was one of the few great storms to emerge from the Arabian Sea.
 The super storm covered an enormous area as it came ashore at dawn bringing with it 110 mile per hour winds and an 18 foot tidal surge that inundated much of the region around Bombay ...
 The resultant winds, flooding and damage to buildings killed more the 100,000 people.

 It appears in other academic literature besides: some further examples are referenced here.
-As of December 2015, research noted, it was also reported as fact in Wikipedia (a 2019 study also made the same claim, but the claim was by this time untrue).
+As of December 2015, research noted, it was also reported as fact in Wikipedia (a 2019 study also made the same claim).

-Exposure of hoax
+Debunking of the story

 Research into newspapers, meteorological records, and weather reports shows no contemporary record of the event.
-If a storm of anything like the reported magnitude had happened, it would have killed about an eighth of Bombay's population, and would have been widely reported.
+If a storm of anything like the reported magnitude had happened, then it would have killed about an eighth of Bombay's population, and would have been widely reported.
 There does appear to have been a storm with heavy rain and strong winds on 4 June 1882, but it does not answer to descriptions of the supposed cyclone of 6 June.
-Bombay's biggest cyclone event of the nineteenth century in fact appears to have been 'in 1854, when "property valued at half-a-million pounds sterling" was destroyed in four hours and a thousand people were killed'.
+Bombay's biggest cyclone event of the nineteenth century in fact appears to have been the cyclone of 1854, when "'property valued at half-a-million pounds sterling' was destroyed in four hours and a thousand people were killed".